-City-funded expenditures are projected to grow by nearly 10 percent in FY 2014 (nearly \$5 billion), which is five times faster than the projected inflation rate.
-This would be the fastest rate of growth in six years except for FY 2012, when the City replaced expiring federal stimulus aid and offset a large cut in State education aid (see Figure 18).
-The rapid rate of growth reflects the potential cost of new labor agreements, along with continued growth in debt service and fringe benefits.

-While spending is projected to grow at about the projected inflation rate during fiscal years 2015 and 2017, costs are projected to grow considerably faster than the projected inflation rate during fiscal years 2016 and 2018.
-Overall, spending will grow at an average annual rate of 4.6 percent between fiscal years 2013 and 2018, more than twice the projected inflation rate for this period (1.8 percent).
+OSC estimates that City-funded expenditures grew by 10.3 percent in FY 2014 (\$5.1 billion).7 This would be the fastest rate of growth in six years with the exception of FY 2012, when the City replaced expiring federal stimulus aid and offset a large cut in State education aid (see Figure 18).
+The rapid rate of growth in FY 2014 cost of new labor reflects the agreements, continued growth in fringe benefits and the discretionary contribution of \$864 million into the Retiree Health Benefits Trust.8 Cityfunded spending is projected to increase by another 3.7 percent (twice the projected inflation rate) in FY 2015 to reach nearly \$57 billion.
+Spending is projected to grow more slowly during fiscal years 2016 through 2018 (at an average annual rate of 3.2 percent).

-Note: Adjusted for surplus transfers, TFA, TSASC, and discretionary actions.
+Note: Adjusted for surplus transfers, TFA, TSASC and discretionary actions.
 City-funded expenditures grew by 10.5 percent in FY 2012 because the City replaced expiring federal stimulus aid (\$1.8 billion) and a cut in State education aid (\$812 million) with City funds.
-Sources: NYC Office of Management and Budget: OSC analysis
+Sources: NYC Office of Management and Budget; OSC analysis will set the wage pattern for the other unions (for more detail, see "Collective Bargaining" later in this section).
+Debt service is expected to increase by nearly \$2.2 billion to \$7.6 billion in FY 2018, an increase of 39.7 percent.

-Personal service costs (i.e., the cost of employee wages and fringe benefits) will rise by \$7.1 billion between fiscal years 2013 and 2018, an increase of 25.4 percent.
-These estimates reflect the impact of the recent labor agreement between the City and the United Federation of Teachers (UFT), and the May Plan's assumption that the agreement will set the wage pattern for the other unions (for more detail, see "Collective Bargaining" later in this section).
-Debt service is projected to increase by nearly \$2.2 billion to \$7.6 billion in FY 2018, an increase of 39.7 percent.
+Personal service costs (i.e., the cost of employee wages and fringe benefits) will rise by \$7.3 billion between fiscal years 2013 and 2018, an increase of 26 percent.
+These estimates reflect the impact of the recent labor agreement between the City and the United Federation of Teachers (UFT), and the City's expectation that the agreement

-The City-funded workforce grew by 22,800 employees (9.2 percent) between fiscal years 2003 and 2008 (see Figure 19), but staffing levels contracted by 15,666 employees over the next four years as budget cuts were imposed to help weather the Great Recession.
+The City-funded workforce grew by 22,800 employees between fiscal years 2003 and 2008 (see Figure 19), but staffing levels contracted by 15,666 employees over the next four years as budget cuts were imposed to help weather the Great Recession.
+Staffing levels grew by 2,003 employees during FY 2013, and the City forecasts that staffing grew by another nearly 3,700 employees during FY 2014.
+The June Plan assumes that City-funded staffing (both full-time and full-time-equivalents) will increase by 1,675 employees during FY 2015 to reach 261,295 (see Appendix B), which is still below the prerecession peak.